Snarboo/ICD-ZD/README.md

 Credits:
 Original EDGE mod by Cory Whittle.
 Initial conversion to decorate by Hellser.
+Zip tools courtesy of Kyle873 and Marrub.

-Any changes or additions by myself will be noted with comments in the code!
+Any changes or additions by team members will be noted with comments in the code!